nossonCotlar/GRID4P/distribution/GRID4P-1/README.md

   * For Mac users, the sketchbook folder is located inside `~/Documents/Processing`
   * For Windows users, the sketchbook folder is located inside `My Documents/Processing`

-Download Grid for Processing from https://grid4p.rood.systems
+Download GRID4P from https://grid4p.rood.systems

 Unzip and copy the contributed Library's folder into the `libraries` folder in the Processing sketchbook.
 You will need to create this `libraries` folder if it does not exist.

-The folder structure for Library Grid for Processing should be as follows:
+The folder structure for Library GRID4P should be as follows:

 ```
 Processing
   libraries
-    Grid for Processing
+    GRID4P
       examples
       library
-        Grid for Processing.jar
+        GRID4P.jar
       reference
       src
 ```

 Some folders like `examples` or `src` might be missing.
-After Library Grid for Processing has been successfully installed, restart the Processing application.
+After Library GRID4P has been successfully installed, restart the Processing application.

 ### Troubleshooting